gautamkhatter/designing-interfaces/Chapter-1.md

 Although
 this book does not address user research, here are some methods and topics to consider:

-<p><i>Direct observation</i><br>
+<pre>Direct observation</pre>

-Interviews and onsite user visits put you directly into the user’s world.
-You can ask users about what their goals are and what tasks they typically do.
+<p> Interviews and onsite user visits put you directly into the user’s world.
+You can ask
+users about what their goals are and what tasks they typically do.
 Usually done “on location,” where users would actually use the software (e.g., in a workplace or at home), interviews can be structured—with a predefined set of questions—or unstructured, where you probe whatever subject comes up.
 Interviews give you a lot of flexibility; you can do many or a few, long or short, formal or informal, on the phone or in person.
 These are great opportunities to learn what you don’t know.
 Ask why.
 Ask it again.</p>

-<p><i>Case studies</i><br>
+<pre>Case studies</pre>

-Case studies give you deep, detailed views into a few representative users or groups of users.
+<p> Case studies give you deep, detailed views into a few representative users or groups of
+users.
 You can sometimes use them to explore “extreme” users that push the boundaries of what the software can do, especially when the goal is a redesign of existing software.
 You can also use them as longitudinal studies—exploring the context of use over months or even years.
 Finally, if you’re designing custom software for a single user or site, you’ll want to learn as much as possible about the actual context of use.</p>

-<p><i>Surveys</i><br>
+<pre>Surveys</pre>

-Written surveys can collect information from many users.
+<p> Written surveys can collect information from many users.
 You can actually get statistically significant numbers of respondents with these.
-Since there’s no direct human contact, you will miss a lot of extra information—whatever you don’t ask about, you won’t learn about—but you can get a very clear picture of certain aspects of your target audience.
+Since there’s no direct human contact, you will miss a lot of extra information—whatever you don’t ask about, you won’t
+learn about—but you can get a very clear picture of certain aspects of your target audience.
 Careful survey design is essential.
 If you want reliable numbers instead of a qualitative “feel” for the target audience, you absolutely must write the questions correctly, pick the survey recipients correctly, and analyze the answers correctly—and that’s a science.</p>

-<p><i>Personas</i><br>
+<pre>Personas</pre>

-Personas aren’t a data-gathering method, but they do help you figure out what to do with your data once you’ve got it.
+<p> Personas aren’t a data-gathering method, but they do help you figure out what to do
+with your data once you’ve got it.
 This is a design technique that “models” the target audiences.
 For each major user group, you create a fictional person that captures the most important aspects of the users in that group: what tasks they’re trying to accomplish, their ultimate goals, and their experience levels in the subject domain and with